 A mile in, I pass the Notts Forest stadium.
 You can’t in this image read the white on red lettering on the stand facing us.
 It’s the name of the only man both Notts Forest and Derby County fans idolise.

 There are three ways forward for a canoeist reaching Holme Pierrepoint.
 First is to go left over the weir.
-No chance, not with a kayak laden with kit, and large signage at the lip makes it clear that British Waterways will accept no liability for those who disregard its advice on the matter.
+No chance, not with kayak laden with kit, and large signage at the lip making it clear British Waterways will accept no liability for those who disregard its advice on the matter.

 Second is the middle passage, the only option for most traffic, along the few hundred yards of lock and canal cut that bypass the shallow rapids.

 The third way is down the slalom course to the right.
 It too rejoins the river downstream of the weir, but offers a few thrills of its own along the way.

 Did I go down it?
 You bet.
 Only for the most seriously turbulent section, just over a hundred metres long, did I take the precaution of unloading everything bar self and paddle.
 What a ride!
 I’ll be back, solo, or with a fellow thrill seeker.

 Latest addition to my highly acclaimed Drowned Bicycle series.